wdv4758h/pypy-extradoc/talk/uct2012/talk.rst

 * **a framework for writing dynamic language VMs**

-* an agile project sponsored by EU and others
+* an agile project sponsored by the EU and others

 What is a VM?
 -------------